Book a Free Consultation

 • Briefing barristers if the circumstance calls for it.

-Although solicitors can appear in court, especially in local and magistrates’ courts, they generally do not engage in complex courtroom advocacy.
+Although they can appear in court, especially in local and magistrates’ courts, they generally do not engage in complex courtroom advocacy.
 For serious or higher-level court matters, they typically brief a barrister.
 Barristers, in turn, are another type of lawyer who specialises in courtroom representation and legal argument.

 How Does One Become a Solicitor in Australia?